Skip to Main Content

 General Information About Forms 1095-B and 1095-C

-1095-Bs are distributed to people who received insurance through small self-funded groups, employers who use the Small Business Health Options Program (SHOP) or fully-insured employer sponsored plans.
+1095-Bs are distributed to people who received insurance through small self-funded groups, employers who use Covered California for Small Business or fully insured employer-sponsored plans.

-The Affordable Care Act requires employers with 50 or more full-time employees (including full-time equivalent employees) to offer healthcare coverage to full-time employees or potentially pay a monetary penalty.
+The Affordable Care Act requires employers with 50 or more full-time employees (including full-time equivalent employees) to offer health insurance to full-time employees or potentially pay a monetary penalty.
 The 1095-C is the government’s way of tracking this.
-Similar to the W-2, your 1095-C will be used to file individual taxes and communicate your health insurance information.
+Similar to the W-2, your 1095-C is used to file individual taxes and communicate your health insurance information.

 Employer Reporting Statements for Communicating Health Insurance Information